 James W. Richardson Endowed Scholarship in Forestry

-Jim Richardson was born in Banks, Ala. on August 9, 1919.
+Jim Richardson was born in Banks, Alabama, on August 9, 1919.
 He was called into active service in the U.S. Navy during World War II.
 Upon discharge from the Navy, Jim enrolled in the new forestry school at Auburn University and graduated in 1949.
-Jim was married to Irene and was father to James Edward and Sarah Anne.
+Jim was married to Irene and was the father of James Edward and Sarah Anne.
 He was a rare individual who took pride in his job, his family and his community.
 To honor him, the wood dealers created this scholarship to acknowledge their trust and friendship with Jim upon his retirement at Great Southern Paper Company in 1984.

-Rooke Family Scholarship in Forestry
+Rooke Family Scholarship in Forestry or Forest Engineering

 Russell Lands Annual Scholarship in Forestry